Authorities are ruling out “criminal suspicion” in the death of superstar DJ Avicii, who died last week while vacationing in Oman.

 But despite a life of jam-packed arenas and screaming fans, he constantly struggled with fame and health issues.
-So much so, two years before he died, he took a break from touring and the exhausting lifestyle that comes with it.
+He retired from performing two years ago to take a break from touring and the exhausting lifestyle that comes with it.

-In messages posted on social media, Avicii, whose real name is Tim Bergling, said stress, anxiety and illness were a factor in his decision.
+In messages posted on social media, he said stress, anxiety and illness were factors in his decision.
+Walking away was tough, he said, but he also needed to pursue other interests.

 Avicii was one of the most successful touring DJs in the industry, working with artists such as Madonna and Chris Martin.
 He had a crossover pop hit in 2013 with “Wake Me Up,” and was a big name in the electronic dance music genre known as EDM.